CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.7 office workplace.md

 2 risk situation
 -----------------

-The following specific threats and vulnerabilities are of particular importance in the * * office space area:
+The following specific threats and vulnerabilities are of particular importance in the field of * * office space:

 ### 2 1 Unauthorized access